The 8 Best HIIT Workouts For Weight Loss

 HIIT Workout #3: Bodyweight Resistance Training

-This workout uses only your bodyweight, helping you to build strength as well as endurance.
+This full body resistance exercise session uses only bodyweight exercises to help you build muscle mass as well as endurance.

 The Workout: